 - pelvic and uterine exams

-Depending on your overall health, your doctor might recommend that you wait several months before getting pregnant again.
-Periodic testing throughout your pregnancy may also be required.
+Your doctor may recommend that you wait several months before getting pregnant again.
+Depending on your health, your doctor may also require periodic testing throughout your pregnancy.

 Remember that most miscarriages are out of your control.
 Healing doesn’t mean you have to forget about what happened.
 A symbolic gesture may also help with the experience.
 Some women plant a tree, or wear a special piece of jewelry.